ibm-js/deliteful/README.md

     $ git clone git://github.com/ibm-js/deliteful.git

-Then install dependencies with bower (or manually from github if you prefer to):
+Then install dependencies with bower:

 	$ cd deliteful
 	$ bower install

+If you prefer to install a dependency manually from github, it must be placed as sibling of deliteful.
+For example:

+	$ cd deliteful
+	$ cd ..
+	$ git clone git://github.com/ibm-js/delite.git

+Note that, if a dependency has been already installed manually from github, running `bower install` afterwards silently replaces the manual installation of this dependency.

 ## Documentation

 See the [docs directory](./docs).